Skip to content

 Jaywalking is prevalent in Valencia.
 Almost everywhere you look, locals of differing ages wander across the street.
 They also weave between lines of traffic.

-The police appear to be oblivious to jaywalkers.
+The police appear to be completely oblivious to and uninterested in jaywalkers.

 HIKING IN VALENCIA